 Material that Bound your Pup from Eating Salad?

 You can offer some green or lattice material from salad to your dog, but you cannot offer whole salad to your pet.
 Two types of unnecessary materials in a salad can harm your pet.
 Firstly, indigestible materials that your pet can not digest.
-Secondly, materials in the salad can be toxic for your pet.
+Secondly, the materials in the salad can be toxic for your pet.

 Caesar dressing is made of anchovy paste, garlic, Dijon mustard, lemon juice, and Worcestershire sauce.
 These materials contain a lot of fats and oils that are indigestible.
 If your dog accidentally eats caesar salad there can be severe digestion problems.